-When I was sixteen, we didn’t even have “blogs” because we didn't have the internet in the way we do today.
+When I was sixteen, we didn’t even have “blogs”.
 I remember in grade seven and eight we would have assigned “diary writing” as part of our creative writing class.
 This involved writing about the days’ activities, or, the all important first entry “what I did during my summer”.
 The diary would be placed in a stack on the teacher’s desk, and, after the teacher had left the room the troublemakers would go up and start reading through aloud everyone’s private thoughts.
 I knew this happened so my entries would be short and lacking much personal detail, I guess you could call that one of my first experiences with ‘self-imposed censorship’.

 I can still, to this day, remember some of the things I wrote about.
-A visit to a friend’s grandparents’ cottage in Sauble Beach area (which, I initially did not write about but my mother corrected me on it when she asked what I did in school that day, so I had to write something about it the next day) and the commercial airliner Korean Airlines Flight 007 that was shot down by the Russians in 1983 (I was 12).
+A visit to a friend’s grandparents’ cabin (which, I initially did not write about but my mother corrected me on it when she asked what I did in school that day, so I had to write something about it the next day) and the downing of Korean Airlines Flight 007 that was shot down by the Russians in 1983 (I was 12).

 In 2006 I had quite the expanded view of politics, living through the Clinton and Bush Jr years firsthand, and, of course, 9/11 (also a previous blog entry).
 What I saw had pretty thoroughly disgusted me and when I returned to Canada in 2003 I had very little interest in either the PC’s or the Liberals.
 The NDP were losers back then, not quite as much as they are today, but no one voted NDP unless you supported Layton and his war on the unions (back then Unions were good).
 In 2006 I voted for our Independent candidate, whoever that was, and again in 2008.
 I had no desire to vote for Larry Miller, Conservative, he was controversial, from Grey County (not Bruce where I lived) and worst of all, the same party that brought us Mulroney and Campbell.